Nervous System Healing: 7 Natural Somatic Rituals

 Choose one of these rituals that calls to your heart.
 Approach it not as something to achieve, but as a moment of quiet curiosity.

-The Gentle Hum: A Song for Your Vagus Nerve
+Healing the Nervous System with the Gentle Hum: A Song for Your Vagus Nerve

 This is a soft vibration, a lullaby for your inner state.